We get it. Guys don’t often obsess over the look of varicose veins at the beach.

 Vein disease will worsen over time if left untreated.
 Complications include leg ulcers, where the skin breaks down and allows bacteria to enter, causing numbness and infections.

 Varicose veins look like purple or blue blood vessels on your thigh or calf.
 You also might experience aching, heavy or sore legs, restless legs, sometimes with swollen ankles or feet, especially after standing or sitting for long periods of time.
+Rather than waiting until symptoms worsen, see a vein specialist if you’re concerned about varicose veins.

 Risk factors associated with vein disease include a sedentary lifestyle, obesity, age, smoking, and family history.
 You can help prevent varicose veins by exercising, increasing your water intake, and consuming more fiber, vitamin C, and rutin (found in food such as cherries, blueberries, apples, apricots and buckwheat).

-These activities and wearing compression socks/stockings can also help ease symptoms related to varicose veins but will not stop its progression.
+These activities and wearing compression socks/stockings can also help ease symptoms related to varicose veins but will not stop their progression.
 Individuals often feel the achiness and heaviness in the legs due to vein disease before it becomes visible.
 For this reason and if and when varicose veins become more visible, treatment is the next step.

 At Gilvydis Vein Clinic, we treat varicose veins simply and easily through minimally invasive procedures such as endovenous laser ablation and ultrasound-guided sclerotherapy.
 These are highly effective treatments that are covered by most health insurance and with minimal recovery time.